sowmya1283/heavenlydining/README.md

 This project could not have happened without the support of the following people listed in no particular order:

-- [Richard Wells](https://github.com/D0nni387) - Code Institute Mentor who has gone above and beyond what was expected of him to help me get this far in the course.
+- [Richard Wells](https://github.com/D0nni387) - Code Institute Mentor who has been helping me to structure the project and guiding me all along the development of Book A Table website.
--
-- Code institute tutor support are awesome, they always help in fixing any workspace issues or launching website issues has been very helpful or even tutoring was very helpful.
+- Code institute tutor support are always helpful and available to students anytime.
+I have used them whenever I was stuck with the project.
+Without them project wouldn't have been completed successfully.

 ### General reference:

-- The Code Institute’s “Love Running” code-along initiative had an impact on the project.
-Even though I made every effort to diverge, there might still be some code similarities.
+- The Code Institute’s walkthrough project 'I Think Therefore I Blog' is referred all along for structure, authentication, views, model creations, to install required software and deployment and much more.

-- Throughout the project, I used stack overflow, google, and W3schools as general references.
+- For reference throughout the project, I have used ChatGPT, Google, Various Design website etc..

 ### Content:

-- All content was written by myself except some used from chatGPT: https://chatgpt.com/
+- Content was from myself and some reference has been taken from chatGPT: https://chatgpt.com/
-- Some of the handcraft text contents were inspired by wikipedia: https://www.wikipedia.org/
+- Some of the research was done through google for the website functionality: https://www.google.com
 - Icons in the footer were taken from Font Awesome: https://fontawesome.com/
 - Header, text content fonts imported from Google Fonts: https://fonts.google.com/

 ### Media:

-1. Handmade Hobbies logo is generated and modified from - https://ideogram.ai/ and Canva respectively.
+1. Only hero image is the media in the website and it is designed using Canva.